-We have a year to go until Dune: Part Two hits theaters, but a surprising amount is already known about the film.
-Here, everything we’ve learned of what Villeneuve, Chalamet, and Zendaya have in store so far.
+Here, everything we’ve learned about what Villeneuve, Chalamet, and Zendaya have in store so far.

 Who’s in the cast of Dune: Part Two?

-Fret not: Both Zendaya and Chalamet have returned.
-The same goes for Rebecca Ferguson and Josh Brolin, who are presumably reprising their roles as Lady Jessica Atreides and Gurney Halleck.
+Rebecca Ferguson and Josh Brolin will both reprise their roles as Lady Jessica Atreides and Gurney Halleck.
 They’ll have plenty of new company, starting with Léa Seydoux in the role of Lady Margot, a servant of the Sisterhood.
 Florence Pugh will play Princess Irulan, and Austin Butler will portray Feyd-Rathua, the heir of Brown Vladimir Harkonnen.
 Christopher Walken will round out the cast as the ruthless Emperor Shaddam IV.
 In July of 2022, it was announced that actress Souheila Yacoub had been added to the cast.

 Will Zendaya get more screen time?

 Thankfully, yes.
-The 25-year-old appeared in just seven minutes of the original, much to the disappoint of the fans who sat through its whopping two-hour-and-35-minute run time.
-Villeneuve has said that Dune: Part Two will primarily focus on Chalamet’s character, but also promised that we’ll get to know those who were sidelined in the original much better.
+The 25-year-old appeared in just seven minutes of the first Dune, much to the disappoint of the fans who sat through its whopping two-hour-and-35-minute run time.
+Villeneuve has said that Dune: Part Two will primarily focus on Chalamet’s character, but also promised that we’ll get to know those who were sidelined in the original.

 “There are some characters that are less developed that I’m keeping for the second film—that’s the way I found the equilibrium,” he told the Los Angeles Times last fall, noting that it was always his plan to make two films.
 “We tried in this movie to stay as close as possible to Paul’s experience.
 Then, in the second one, I will have time to develop some characters that were left aside a little bit” As Zendaya’s character, the Fremen warrior Chani, said at the end of part one, “this is only the beginning.”